Learn About Our Programs

 At Cherry Gulch, we understand that spirituality is an important part of life and wellness.
 We remain open-minded about other’s religious and spiritual practices and are careful to respect one another’s beliefs.
 Students are allowed to choose the level of involvement they have in the spiritual and or religious activities available to them while at Cherry Gulch.
 Our staff members come from a broad range of spiritual beliefs and backgrounds and we do not attempt to convert students.
 We simply want to respect the student’s values and beliefs and to help them mature and grow.

-In addition to horses, Cherry Gulch also has a number of small and mid-sized animals for students to care for and interact with such as dogs, goats, sheep, a rabbit, chickens, and sometimes turkeys, or pigs.
+In addition to horses, Cherry Gulch also has a number of small and mid-sized animals for students to care for and interact with such as dogs, goats, donkeys and chickens.

 Not all boys boarding schools offer animal-assisted psychotherapy like Cherry Gulch.
 Taking care of animals can be therapeutic and petting them is soothing.
-Cherry Gulch has several therapeutic dogs.
-Elmo (a mix) was rescued from an animal shelter.
-Patty (a Great Pyranese) is a guardian dog and she protects the boys and the other animals.
-Sam in a very mellow Black Lab and Zoe is an energetic Boxer.
+Cherry Gulch has two therapeutic dogs.
+Stan Lee a Black Lab and Layla a Chocolate Lab.
 Our dogs have mild temperaments, are loving, patient, and encouraging.
 It is hard to stay upset when a friendly, concerned dog walks over wagging his or her tail and licks you.
 A number of scientific studies have documented the therapeutic influence animals have on people.

 Staff members who are trained experts in animal care supervise the animal facilities and ensure that the animals are being cared for appropriately.
 They also teach the students about the animals and how to care for them.
 There is also an abundance of wildlife around campus.